deepanshs/mrsimulator/docs/index.rst

 **Features**

-At present, the `Mrsimulator` package offers a fast real-time simulation of one-dimensional solid-state NMR line-shape of
+At present, the `Mrsimulator` package offers the following

+- Real-time simulation
+    - of one-dimensional solid-state NMR line-shapes.
+See our :ref:`benchmark` results.

 - Uncoupled spin-system for
     - spin :math:`I=\frac{1}{2}`, and quadrupole :math:`I \ge \frac{1}{2}` nuclei,